MicrosoftDocs/memdocs/memdocs/intune/fundamentals/public-preview.md

 # Public preview in Microsoft Intune

 Microsoft Intune releases features in "public preview".
 These features are being actively developed, and may not be complete.
 They're made available on a “Preview” basis.
-You can test and use these features, provide feedback, and start planning for broad usage in production scenarios.
+You can test and use these features in production environments and scenarios, and provide feedback.

 Preview features have a **(preview)** tag in the Microsoft Endpoint Manager admin center: